AneeshBist/nd0191-c1-myreads/starter/README.md

 │   └── index.html # DO NOT MODIFY
 └── src
     ├── App.css # Styles for your app.
 Feel free to customize this as you desire.
-    ├── App.js # This is the root of your app.
-Contains static HTML right now.
+    ├── App.js # This is the root of app.
+This is thw main handler of the application. all changes are done via inverse data flow - File MODIFIED
+    ├── BookShelves.js # This is the main page of app containing different kind of shelves. - File ADDED ├── BookSearch.js # This is the main search page shows books as per searched results - File ADDED ├── BookShelf.js # This creates shelves within the BookShelf main page: Currently Reading, Want To Read, Read - File ADDED
-    ├── App.test.js # Used for testing.
+    ├── Book.js # This Creates Books within the application and handles the shelf change operation - File ADDED ├── App.test.js # Used for testing.
 Provided with Create React App.
 Testing is encouraged, but not required.
     ├── BooksAPI.js # A JavaScript API for the provided Udacity backend.
 Instructions for the methods are below.
     ├── icons # Helpful images for your app.
 Use at your discretion.